Heinrich Schliemann: Death

-On August 1, 1890, Schliemann returned reluctantly to Athens, and in November travelled to Halle, where his chronic ear infection was operated upon, on November 13.
+On 1 August 1890, Schliemann returned reluctantly to Athens, and in November travelled to Halle, where his chronic ear infection was operated upon, on 13 November.
 The doctors deemed the operation a success, but his inner ear became painfully inflamed.
 Ignoring his doctors' advice, he left the hospital and travelled to Leipzig, Berlin and Paris.
 From the last, he planned to return to Athens in time for Christmas, but his ear condition became even worse.
 Too sick to make the boat ride from Naples to Greece, Schliemann remained in Naples but managed to make a journey to the ruins of Pompeii.
 On Christmas Day 1890, he collapsed into a coma; he died in a Naples hotel room the following day; the cause of death was cholesteatoma.

 His corpse was then transported by friends to the First Cemetery in Athens.
 It was interred in a mausoleum shaped like a temple erected in ancient Greek style, designed by Ernst Ziller in the form of an amphiprostyle temple on top of a tall base.
 The frieze circling the outside of the mausoleum shows Schliemann conducting the excavations at Mycenae and other sites.

 Legacy and criticism

-Schliemann's magnificent residence in the city centre of Athens, the Iliou Melathron (Ιλίου Μέλαθρον, "Palace of Ilium") houses today the Numismatic Museum of Athens.
+Schliemann's magnificent residence in the city centre of Athens, the Iliou Melathron (Ιλίου Μέλαθρον, "Palace of Ilium"), today houses the Numismatic Museum of Athens.

-Along with Arthur Evans, Schliemann was a pioneer in the study of the Aegean civilization in the Bronze Age.
+Along with Sir Arthur Evans, Schliemann was a pioneer in the study of the Aegean civilization in the Bronze Age.
 The two men knew of each other, Evans having visited Schliemann's sites.
 Schliemann had planned to excavate at Knossos but died before fulfilling that dream.
-Evans bought the site and stepped in to take charge of the project, which was then still in its infancy.
+Evans bought the site, started excavations in 1900 and stepped in to take charge of the project, which was then still in its infancy.